 DISCOUNT BUS TRAVEL PASSES….

 Scottish Citylink Explorer Pass: Unlimited bus travel on any service at any time during the validity of the pass.
 Choose from 3 days travel out of 5, 5 days out of 10, and 8 days out of 15.
 Prices from £35.
 More information on Scottish Citylink site.

 DISCOUNT RAIL TRAVEL PASSES….

 First Scotrail Freedom of Scotland Pass: Valid for the Scottish rail network throughout the whole country and includes ferry services to and from the Islands.
 Covers any 4 out of 8 days consecutive travel or any 8 out of 15 consecutive days travel.
 Also valid on all Caledonian MacBrayne ferry services within Scotland.

 First Scotrail Highland Rover Pass: This one gives you unlimited rail travel for any 4 consecutive days out of 8, and it also covers some coach and ferry travel services.
 More information is available on the First Scotrail website.

 The Trainline: This is a fantastic search facility for train timetables and prices for rail travel in Scotland, the UK and Eurostar.
 It offers money savers tips.
 You can save up to 65% when you buy your tickets online.
 See Buy Train Tickets for more information.

 DISCOUNT FERRY TRAVEL PASSES….

 CalMac Island Rover Pass: Buy the car ferry money saving passes and be free to explore the Islands of Scotland on any CalMac route.
 You can choose from an 8 or 15 day pass and travel as often as you want.

 CalMac Island Hopscotch Pass: Good if you want to explore some of the whisky distilleries of Scotland.
-Details of all passes are on the Caledonian MacBrayne site.
+Full details of all passes are on the Caledonian MacBrayne site.

 Find The Best Rates For Hotels In Scotland.
 A comprehensive search facility to browse thousands of hotels in hundreds of town and cities.

-Hopefully the money savers featured here will help your money go further, and let you see more of Scotland by taking advantage of some of the discounts on offer.
+Hopefully the money savers featured here will help your money go further, and let you see more of Scotland by taking advantage of some of the great discounts on offer.